Art (ART)

 Add Consent: Department Consent

-ART 437 CREATIVE CRAFTS II3 Credits
+ART 437 FIBER ARTS II3 Credits

 ART 441 TOPICS IN ART HISTORY3 Credits

 The study and discussion of art history topics and problems of special interest not offered within the regular survey courses.
 Topics will be chosen by the instructor.
-May be repeated with a different topic.